madebysimon/OPUS/index.md

 ---
 If you already know what you're looking for, search is the way to go. <br>
 For everyone "just browsing" I recommend the entry points (collections) linked in the menu. <br>
-If you ever wish to return to this page, click the logo to your upper left. <br>
+If you ever wish to return to this page, click the logo to your upper left.

 <html>
   <head>